 2. McCormack VA, dos Santos Silva I. Breast density and parenchymal patterns as markers of breast cancer risk: A meta-analysis.
 Cancer Epidemiol Biomarkers Prev 2006; 15:1159-1169

-I have dense breasts and cancer might be missed on my mammogram.
-What else can I do?
+I have dense breasts and cancer might be missed on my mammogram, what else can I do?

-Cancer Detection by Screening Test
+Cancer Detection by Screening Tests